“Every child is an artist. The problem is how to remain an artist once we grow up.” – Pablo Picasso

 Spontaneous Line Dancing

-Let lines play without a destination.
-That’s the spirit behind so much of what I create:
+I let lines play without a destination.
+That spirit runs through so much of what I make:

 - Scribbles that morph into mazes